skydread1/portfolio/src/loicb/server/content/portfolio/portfolio_website.md

 ### Vignette and Post

 In the `/portfolio` route, I showcase all the projects via what I called `vignette`.
-They contain a short description fo the post instead of the full content.
+They contain a short description of the post instead of the full content.

 When the user clicks on a vignette, he goes to a new route with the full post content.